Thom Hartman here – on the best of the rest of Economic and Labor News...

 And finally...
 Maryland is sticking up for disabled workers.
 Lawmakers in that state have passed legislation that to phase out the “sub minimum wage” that allows some workshops to pay disabled workers less than $4 dollars an hour.
 Right now, disabled employees at so-called “sheltered workshops” make that low wage for performing basic tasks like hanging clothes or assembling products.
 But, Maryland residents today have a different attitude towards disabled workers and want these workers to earn a respectable wake.
 In fact, even the majority of the “sheltered workshops” support the measure to pay disabled workers a fair wage.
 The sponsor of the bill, Representative Jeff Streetwalker, said, “Marylander are a compassionate, caring people.
 We believe in the dignity of every individual, in equal rights.”
 Now one, regardless of their ability, should be cheated out of a respectable wage, and it's time for disabled workers in all states to be paid just like the rest of us.

-And that's the way it is today – Friday, May 24, 2013.
-I'm Thom Hartmann – on the news.
+And that's the way it is - for the week of April 25, 2016 – I'm Thom Hartman – on the Economic and Labor News.